Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/ServiceManagerDataWarehouse/vlatest/Enable-SCDWJobCategory.md

 ```

 ### -JobCategoryName
-Specifies the name of the job category.
+Specifies the job category.
-You can use the **Get-SCDWJob** cmdlet to retrieve this value.
+You can use the **Get-SCDWJob** cmdlet to retrieve job categories.
-Examples of valid job categories are Maintenance, Extract, Load, and Transform.
+Valid job categories are Maintenance, Extract, Load, and Transform.

 ```yaml
 Type: String